Trade Management for Futures Traders: Stop Placement, Sizing, and the Art of Managing Open Positions

 Example in ES: Long at 5000, 2 contracts, stop at 4950 (50 points).
 Price reaches 5080 (+80 points, 1.6R).
 Add 1 contract at 5080, stop at 5055 (25 points below structure).
 Now: the original 2 contracts have locked significant profit; the new contract risks $25 points × $50 = $1,250 — but this is funded by unrealized profit on the original position.

-Best conditions for adding: Strong trending sessions with clear directional order flow, multiple timeframe alignment (daily and 60-minute trend aligned), and confirmed market internals supporting continuation.
+Best conditions for adding: Strong trending sessions with clear directional order flow and multiple timeframe alignment.

 Adding to Losers (Averaging Down) #